of Kids: 2 Previous Occupation: Part-time administrative Previous Wage: $1,275/month Current Occupation: Bus Driver, Sublette County School District #1 Current Wage: $2,570/month Christina completed Climb's Commercial Truck Driving (CDL) training.+ More

-Climb Wyoming’s Teton Area program was established in 2004, and serves moms in Teton, Sublette and Lincoln counties.
-The program has trained women in office and healthcare careers.
+Climb Wyoming’s Teton Area program was established in 2004 and serves moms in Teton, Sublette, and Lincoln counties.
+The program has trained women in office, commercial driving, and healthcare careers.

 On average, Climb graduates more than double their monthly income, reduce or remove their need for government assistance, and are still in jobs over two years after completing the program.

-Is the average monthly income after the Climb program.
-The average before was $1,038.
+Is the average monthly income for graduates two years after the Climb program.
+The average before was $1,151.

 of graduates were employed full-time at program end in 2019

 decrease in food stamp usage by participants two years after Climb

 increase in graduates on private health insurance two years after Climb